 * Please note: This service has limited FREE places, whilst gaining full accreditation – Please apply via direct contact or email.
-[Due to Covid-19 consultations may be online, unless social distancing is possible]
+[Consultations can be conducted online]

 It is an intervention aimed at enhancing the communication within a relationship:

 VIG™ is an innovative “relationship-based intervention to promote attunement, empathy and well-being” (Kennedy et al., 2011).
 The intervention is evidence-based, and in line with current recommendations in the NICE (National Institute for Health and Care Excellence) guidance for use of video interaction feedback, such as when supporting children on the autism spectrum, with attachment, anxiety, social and emotional needs.
 The VIG™ intervention is carried out by a trained VIG™ practitioner, called a ‘guider’, who records video clips of natural and authentic communication, such as play, learning activities or interventions.
 The guider analyses the video to prepare sharing clips to enhance attuned communication and interaction within relationships.
 The sharing process engages the person in a process of change towards achieving their own hopes for a better relationship with another child/young/person/adult.
 VIG™ promotes the use of ‘mentalization’, to support attachment through both ‘mind mindedness’ (being attuned to others) and mindfulness (being attuned to yourself).
 VIG™ has been shown to be especially helpful for parents who may benefit from additional support to communicate and interact with their child.